ClayStack/claystack-docs/docs/architecture.md

 On a regular basis an off-chain service calls the public method [**autobalance**](/contracts/claymatic#autobalance) triggering the staking of funds into the validating nodes.
 Any contract or user can call this method.

 #### Exchange Rate
-The exchange rate of the base token to csToken (e.g. MATIC to csMATIC) is calculated as the total amount of tokens (deposits + rewards) over the supply of csToken.
+The exchange rate of the underlying token to csToken (e.g. MATIC to csMATIC) is calculated as the total amount of tokens (deposits + rewards) over the supply of csToken.
 The value of the csToken will increase over time with respect to the base token.

 On some chains, where slashing is enabled, a particular validator may be penalized due to missing validation checkpoints or misbehaviour, and thus a portion of the staked funds on that given validator is slashed.
 This will in turn cause the exchange rate to decrease.